bhartik021/Data-Structure-Algorithm/README.md

 # Data-Structure-Algorithm

 ### Data Structure
 Data structure is a particular way of storing and organizing data in a computer so that it can be used efficiently.
 A data structure is a special format for organizing and storing data.
-General data strucutre types include arrays, files, linked list, stacks, queues, trees, graphs, and so om.
+General data strucutre types include arrays, files, linked list, stacks, queues, trees, graphs, and so on.

 Depending on the organization of the elements, data structures are classified into types: